 Senior School (Year 5, Year 6)

-The senior school fosters in students an ability to develop the character skills required to thrive in an ever changing environment.
+The focus on the final two years at primary school is to support the development of greater independence and responsibility for learning in preparation for a smooth transition into the next stage of schooling.
+The senior school fosters in students an ability to develop the character skills required to thrive in an ever-changing environment.

 Literacy and numeracy continue to be an important focus.
 Students are engaged in analysing issues and applying critical and creative thinking to complex problems.
 Students write and read for specific and demanding audiences and purposes.
 They are presented with opportunities to transfer their skills in numeracy to solve real problems.

 Social and emotional learning continues to be an important focus.
 Students are supported to adapt to physical, social and emotional changes.
 There is a focus on responsible decision making which includes strategies to resist peer pressure and how current choices affect future.
 Our senior students develop the self-management that results in them displaying grit, determination and perseverance.
 Social awareness skills are honed to lead to the demonstration of understanding of others point of view and perspectives.

 Digital technology is integrated into teaching and learning.
 They integrate technology for a real purpose-to research, share and collaborate.
 Students have a one to one device that they can take home to continue work commenced at school.
 They develop initiative and self-direction in their learning.
 Students work collaboratively on inquiry and research investigations into “How the World Works”.
 This involves accessing and evaluating information and applying technology effectively.
 They explore challenging ideas and consider viewpoints beyond their own.
 Students are encouraged to be curious about the world and use critical research strategies in their wider lives.